Intake 1: 06/01/2021 – 23/07/2021 | Closing date for applications: 16 October 2020

 Nature of training

-Distance learning requires students to engage in disciplined study of the LSSA Practice Manuals and any set books as may be prescribed.
-It further requires the student to timeously submit all prescribed assignments, which are required to be passed with a minimum of fifty percent (50%).
+The main component of the training is distance learning requires students to engage in disciplined study of the LSSA Practice Manuals and any set books as may be prescribed.
+It further requires the student to punctually submit all prescribed assignments, which the student must pass with a minimum of fifty percent (50%).

-The contact component of the PVT consists of but is not limited to video conference lectures.
-Students are required to fully attend a five- day case work session as shall be scheduled.
+The student have to participate in an online 10 day case work session.
 They are further required to again fully attend another five (5) days of the BLA Trial Advocacy training.
 Satisfactory (full) attendance of the BLA Trial Advocacy Training entitles the student to the issue a BLA Trial Advocacy Training Certificate in their name.

 The PVT course consists of modules as prescribed by the regulations as per the Legal Practice Act No 28 of 2014 (as amended).
-The programme is standardised and uniform throughout the Republic and comprises of the following modules consisting of 400 notional hours in total:
+The programme is standardised and uniform throughout the Republic and comprises of the following modules consisting of 130 hours of “participation

 - Alternative Dispute Resolution